(This article was written during the presidential campaign of 2012)

 ….No, that’s a lie.
 I really don’t care about the free birth control that much.

-4) DON’T abuse the internet.
+3) DON’T abuse the internet.
 Yes, it’s a great way to reach people.
-Yes, modern tracking cookies can tell you that I live in a swing state, and belong to a demographic that is likely to vote, and possess the gender that will decide the election (sorry, guys), so you can run an ad every single time I go to watch a video, and arrange for popups to fill my screen every time I open a browser.
+Yes, modern tracking cookies can tell you that I live in a swing state, and belong to a demographic that is likely to vote, and possess the gender that will decide the election (sorry, guys), so you have the ability to run an ad every single time I go to watch a video, and arrange for popups to fill my screen every time I open a browser.
 The same ads.
 The same popups.
 Last night I was looking for some old TV clips on Youtube, and wound up having to sit through the same political spiel at least 20 times.
-Do you have any idea how much I am coming to hate the sound of your voice?
+Do you have any idea how much I am coming to hate the sound of your candidate’s voice?

-So how, then, should you win my favor?
+So how should you win my favor?
 I can’t answer for anyone else, but as far as I am concerned….leave me alone.
-Let me sleep late in the morning if I want to.
-Let me spend a quiet evening at home, without the phone ringing every ten minutes.
+Let me sleep late if I want to, without the phone waking me up at the crack of dawn to answer a survey.
+Let me spend a quiet evening at home, without someone calling every ten minutes to ask what party I belong to.
 Let me choose for myself which political issues I want to focus on.
 Respect me for my opinion, not my gender.
 Respect my privacy.
 Respect the value of my time.

 Those things matter.
 They matter a lot.